Offering free paralegal courses online and on your time.

 Yes, we offer access to LexisNexis® Paralegal Student Certification of Mastery training program, designed specifically to help students and faculty increase proficiency in online legal research using lexis.com and Lexis Advance.
 More details on the LEXIS Advance program we offer can be found here.

-Find out about our meetups, news and more ...
+Sign up to find out about our free webinars, CLEs, meetups, news, and more ...